sandboxnu/course-catalog-api/documentation/infrastructure/migrate_infra_new_AWS_account.md

 ## Creating the New Infrastructure

+Warning: this process is ugly and error-prone, you'll likely run into unexplainable failures and have to run things multiple times.
+It's okay.
+Here are some of the steps to take, errors we've ran into, and ways we've handled them.

 1. Trigger a run from Terraform.
-Creating the elasticsearch domain might take up to 40 minutes.
+Creating the elasticsearch domain might fail the first time (see [this comment](https://github.com/sandboxnu/course-catalog-api/blob/master/infrastructure/terraform/modules/course-catalog-api/elasticsearch.tf#L20)).
+The second time you run Terraform, creating the elasticsearch domain could take up to 40 minutes.
 2. If this hasn't been configured in Terraform, go to EC2 -> Target Groups (under Load Balancers) and change the health check path for both staging and prod to `/.well-known/apollo/server-health`.
 This is the status check path for the Apollo GraphQL server.
 The default path of `/` won't work and will cause all the ECS tasks to get killed because the load balancer thinks they're unhealthy.
 3. On your machine, open a terminal and run `aws configure` to update your AWS CLI credentials.
 You'll get prompted for your access key ID and secret access key; fill them in with the appropriate values.
 Then you'll need to run the `push-image` and `redeploy` script in `./infrastructure/aws` to push new Docker images to the AWS ECR.
 4. If the scrapers are broken, follow the instructions in `documentation/production_scrape.md` to import a scrape into prod.